natalie-poulson/final_project/README.md

 * ~~Allow user's to opt out of sharing their trips and/or profile with other users~~ completed 12/07/2018
 * ~~Display a map on each user's profile page that displays pins from all of their completed trips~~ completed 12/07/2018
 * ~~Display maps on each trip page to show the general location of the trip~~ completed 12/07/2018
-* Allow user's to draw lines (instead of a point) to capture their trip more precisely, especially useful for section hiking
-* Allow users to add collaborators to a trip, allowing for mutual editing/editing/memory storing
-* Refactor to React
 * ~~Change search page to an explore page, showing a map with pins linking to trips~~ completed 12/07/2018
-* Add commenting
-* Add likes
-* Add follows and a feed page
-* Add friends list to profile page

 ## Links: